dustindoucette/Movie-Trailer-Rating-Program/README.md

 |   **Sexy Sections**   | Displays comma seperated tuples, where the first value is the start time (in seconds) and the second value is the end time (in seconds) of the Sexy content  |
 |**Important Sections** | Displays comma seperated tuples, where the first value is the start time (in seconds) and the second value is the end time (in seconds) of the Sexy content  |

+  **Note:** If there is a single second displayed in any of the "Sections", it is because the user selected that one frame without any other frames before and/or immediately after it.

+  **Note:** Ensure the `Results.csv` file is not open during program execution.
+If the file is open when the program tries to write new data to it, the write will fail and that data will be lost.

 ## Project Files

 By default, the project contains the following file and directory layout: